 We have just witnessed the New Moon and a solar eclipse on the solstice.
 This is a pattern breaking and shaping time.
 It also may be a time when a lot is coming up for you, there is a lot to process or rearrange.

 We (Aisha and Mary Ann) founded the Red Tent Directory in 2012.
 We are both white women and what follows is a message about Black Life Matters and anti-racism which we particularly address to our white sisters.
-We know that Red Tent spaces welcome women who are Black and Indigenous People of Colour and so we offer this also to others reading as an indication of the work we know needs to be done in this community to address harm, be accountable and build anti-racist practice in the weeks, months and years to come.
+We know that Red Tent spaces welcome women who are Black, Indigenous and People of Colour and so we offer this also to others reading as an indication of the work we know needs to be done in this community to address harm, be accountable and build anti-racist practice in the weeks, months and years to come.

 All of this is also meant in the spirit of a sacred prayer for a future in which our grandchildren and their children can walk in a world in which skin colour no longer defines who you are.
 A world in which they are free.